manisankar-divi/k8s-repo/README.md

 # KUSTOMIZE <img src="https://github.com/manisankar-divi/k8s-repo/blob/production/k.png" width="33"/>

-This repository demonstrates how to use Kustomize for managing Kubernetes manifests in a modular and reusable way.
+This repository demonstrates how to use [kustomize](https://kubectl.docs.kubernetes.io/guides) for managing Kubernetes manifests in a modular and reusable way.
 It includes a simple example with a base configuration and environment-specific overlays (e.g., staging, prod).

 ## Installation
 To find the kustomize version embedded in recent versions of kubectl, run kubectl version: